amir-jafari/SOM/Roadmap/Readme.md

 ## 1. SOM Packages Functionality

 ### 1.1 Plot functions
-- [ ] A. For cases in which there is one additional continuous variable associated with each item: (Lakshmi by March 19)
+- [X] A. For cases in which there is one additional continuous variable associated with each item: (Lakshmi by March 19)
-    - [ ] A.1 Shade the hexagon with a greyscale or colorcode using the average of the variable accross the items iin each cluster or with the standard deviation of the variable across the items in the cluster.
+    - [X] A.1 Shade the hexagon with a greyscale or colorcode using the average of the variable accross the items iin each cluster or with the standard deviation of the variable across the items in the cluster.
-    - [ ] A.2 Make a histogram of the variable in each cluster
+    - [X] A.2 Make a histogram of the variable in each cluster
-    - [ ] A.3 Make a boxplot of the variable in ach cluster
+    - [X] A.3 Make a boxplot of the variable in ach cluster
-    - [ ] A.4 Make a dispersin fan diagram of the variable in each cluster.
+    - [X] A.4 Make a dispersin fan diagram of the variable in each cluster.
-    - [ ] A.5 Make a violin plot of the variable in each cluster.
+    - [X] A.5 Make a violin plot of the variable in each cluster.

 - [ ] B. For cases in which there are one additional discrete variable (finite number of types, e.g. label # ) assosciate with each item: (Lakshmim by March 19)
-    - [ ] B.1 Shade the hexagon with a greyscale or colorcode using the average of the variable accross the items iin each cluster or with the standard deviation of the variable across the items in the cluster.
+    - [X] B.1 Shade the hexagon with a greyscale or colorcode using the average of the variable accross the items iin each cluster or with the standard deviation of the variable across the items in the cluster.
-    - [ ] B.2 Make a bar chart or stem plot of the numbers of each variable type in each cluster.
+    - [X] B.2 Make a bar chart or stem plot of the numbers of each variable type in each cluster.
-    - [ ] B.3 Make a pie chart of the percentage of each varriable type in each cluster.
+    - [X] B.3 Make a pie chart of the percentage of each varriable type in each cluster.
     - [ ] B.4 Make a fan plot of the variables in each cluster.

 - [X] C. For cases in which there are two continuous variables associated with each item: (Ei by March 19)
     - [X] C.1 make a scatter plot of the two variables in each cluster.
     - [X] C.2 Perform a regression between the two variables and plot the regression line in each cluster.
-    - [ ] I want to discuss how should the user pass the input data and variables they want to see.
-(Ei)

 - [ ] D. For cases with two discrete variables in each cluster (e.g., predicted and true class) (Ei by March 19)
     - [ ] D.1 Confusino matrix type grid.